IBM/ibm-spectrum-scale-container-native-helm/INSTALL.md

       storage: 1Gi
 ```
 You can increase the requested capacity in [*ibm-spectrum-scale-pvc.yaml*](examples/ibm-spectrum-scale-pvc.yaml) by setting `storage: 1Gi`
-to the capacity needed, e.g. 100Gi.
+to the capacity wanted, e.g. 100Gi.

 Wait until the PVC is bound to a PV.
 A PVC (like a pod) is bound to a *namespace* in OpenShift (unlike a PV which is not a namespaced object).